12pavani/12pavani/README.md

 # 🌟 Meet Pavani
-Hello, I'm **Vislavath Pavani**! 👋
+Hello, I'm Vislavath Pavani! 👋
-A dedicated **Information Technology** student at NIT Srinagar, I specialize in **Full-Stack Web Development** using **FastAPI**.
-My journey in tech is driven by a passion for innovation and a thirst for knowledge, especially as I explore the realms of **Machine Learning** and **Full-Stack Development**. 🌟
+I am a dedicated Information Technology student at NIT Srinagar, specializing in Full-Stack Web Development with a focus on FastAPI.
+My journey in technology is fueled by a commitment to innovation and a desire to expand my knowledge, particularly in Machine Learning and Full-Stack Development. 🌟

-I invite you to explore my work to see the innovations I’ve created! 💡
+I encourage you to explore my work to discover the innovations I have contributed! 💡

 ![Desk Setup Animation](https://media.giphy.com/media/OZbGrdp7FiDiE/giphy.gif)